Modern Slavery Statement

 The Jordans & Ryvita Company (referred to as Jordans Dorset Ryvita or JDR) operates in the Food Manufacturing Industry.
 We currently operate in the following countries:

 Sustainability is important to our business in all areas, from the ingredients we buy through to the products we make and how we make them.
 This business wide focus is manifested through the JDR “Good Food Commitment” which sets out our approach to Corporate Responsibility in relation to the nutritional qualities of the products we manufacture, the ingredients we purchase in order to make those products and the operational processes through which we manufacture those products.
 We continue to devote two of the four strategic pillars of our Good Food Commitment to responsible sourcing, namely International Supply Chains and UK Cereals (which are the single largest commodity that we purchase by volume.)
 The work of the Good Food Commitment is sponsored by the board and overseen by a panel of external experts through a Sustainability Governance Committee.
-We also operate an internal CSR working group to manage the day to day implementation of the Good Food Commitment.
 In this way we are able to promote sound ethical and environmental standards across the business and capture the latest insights in Corporate Responsibility.

 Our procurement policies and procedures incorporate the appropriate requirements in line with ILO standards; The ETI Base Code and the Modern Slavery Act, as specified within the latest version of the ABF Supplier Code of Conduct.
 Appropriate training has been conducted with the relevant managers to ensure these policies and processes are correctly implemented.
 Policies are reviewed annually and where necessary refresher training included for relevant colleagues.
-This year we have also added an ethical audit policy to our procurement policy standards.
+Last year we added an ethical audit policy to our procurement policy standards which is now undergoing review after its first year of implementation.
 This enables us to put greater emphasis on the ethical auditing of our supply chain, particularly in relation to modern slavery.
 We have communicated the latest version of The ABF Supplier Code of Conduct to all of our raw material suppliers and continue to include this as a provision of supplier approval for new suppliers.

 To help us raise awareness and mitigate risk we have a policy titled Preventing Hidden Labour Exploitation in Our Business, this supports us during the recruitment and employment of permanent employees and temporary agency employees.
 The HR team has responsibility for this policy and it was drafted in accordance with guidance from ‘Stronger Together’.